Ice cream season is officially here – HIP-HIP-HOORAY! It’s time for Coconut-Banana Ice Cream with Pistachios and Lavender Honey!

 Admittedly, I can’t taste the lavender flavor in this Coconut-Banana Ice Cream; the fourth-cup of lavender honey that you’ll add to the ice cream is more essential for its natural-sweetening power than anything else.
 So if you’re leery about trying floral ice cream, know that you can control how much lavender flavor you want to taste by the amount of honey you decide to drizzle on your ice cream when serving.
 Or you can easily omit the lavender entirely and use regular honey in the recipe.

-If you are intrigued by the thought of the lavender honey (which is WONDERFUL, I must say) and wondering where in the world you can purchase culinary-grade dried lavender from, you can easily seek it out online from a vendor such as Amazon.
+If you are intrigued by the thought of the lavender honey (which is WONDERFUL, I must say) and wondering from where in the world you can purchase culinary-grade dried lavender, you can easily seek it out online from a vendor such as Amazon.
 I got a half-pound bag of it from Amazon some years ago that is still serving me well from a company called Zziggysgal.
 Here’s a link to their half-pound bag of dried French lavender on Amazon, which also comes with 10 gauzy purple poptpurri sachets (bonus!).
 The lavender was labeled as organic when I bought it; it no longer is.
 But by doing a quick search on Amazon, I see that there are various brands of organic dried lavender available there for affordable prices.

-Regardless of which brand you decide to buy, having a crap-ton of dried lavender on hand is truly the best, for the aforementioned reasons of being able to brew it in tea (it’s great steeped with dried chamomile flowers) and to make your sheets smell like a field of fragrant wildflowers (swoon-worthy!).
+Regardless of which brand you decide to buy, having a stash of dried lavender on hand is truly the best, for the aforementioned reasons of being able to brew it in tea (it’s great steeped with dried chamomile flowers) and to make your sheets smell like a field of fragrant wildflowers (swoon-worthy!).

 Also worth noting: if you are looking for a deliciously creamy canned full-fat coconut milk that features a non-BPA can lining (since scientific studies are showing that BPA is baddie), I found Native Forest Unsweetened Organic Classic Coconut Milk in my local health food store packaged as such.
 Here’s a link to a 12-pack of it on Amazon.